dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 **Time series alignment and using metric_time**<br />
 Make sure users view metrics across the correct time series.
 When displaying metric graphs, using a non-default time aggregation dimension might lead to misleading interpretations.
 While users can still group by other time dimensions, they should be careful not to create trend lines with incorrect time axes.

 When looking at one or multiple metrics, users should use `metric_time` as the main time dimension to guarantee they are looking at the right time series for the metric(s).

 As such, when building an application, we recommend exposing `metric_time` as a separate, "special" time dimension on its own.
 This dimension is always going to align with all metrics and be common across them.
-Other time dimensions can still be looked at and grouped by, but having a clear delineation between the `metric_time` dimension and the rest is clarifying as a way to separate out the primary one so that people do not confuse how metrics should be plotted.
+Other time dimensions can still be looked at and grouped by, but having a clear delineation between the `metric_time` dimension and the other time dimensions is clarifying so that people do not confuse how metrics should be plotted.

 Also, when a user requests a time granularity change for the main time series, the query that your application runs should use `metric_time` as this will always give you the correct slice.
 Note that when looking at a single metric, the primary time dimension and `metric_time` are equivalent.